quattor/quattor.github.com/_aquilon/00-install.md

 ## Upgrading Aquilon

-Upgrading Aquilon involves mainly updating both Aquilon protocols and Aquilon itself and sometimes a database schema upgrade.
+Upgrading Aquilon involves updating both Aquilon protocols and Aquilon itself and sometimes a database schema upgrade.
 First step if to get the current version of Aquilon installed, using:

 ```bash